 A website isn’t a requirement, but it makes it easier for clients to find you and your contact information online.
 Your site doesn’t have to be complicated—a single page with your name, what services you offer, contact information, and some testimonials is plenty.
 Consider the costs of having a site created (if you don’t have the skills to do it yourself), web hosting, and domain registration.
 Check out our guides to the best free website builders and cheap web hosting for a great place to start.
 Some website builders even include domains and hosting.

 Registering your business and/or business name is an important step.
 The cost can range from free to several hundred dollars, depending on your state and the type of business structure you choose.
-You may also want to budget for a lawyer who can help you decide which business structure is most appropriate for your situation and help you file the appropriate paperwork.
+You can use a business formation service to help you decide which structure is appropriate for you and file all necessary paperwork with the state.

 Once you decide to go full-time, make sure you have funds to cover your expenses for at least three months.
 Six months is ideal.
 Take your business expenses, like internet and software subscriptions, as well as your personal expenses, such as food, rent, and utilities, into consideration when deciding how much you’ll need.

 6 Steps to Starting Your Own Bookkeeping Business

 Now that you understand the fundamental startup costs, let’s look at the steps you’ll need to take to launch your new bookkeeping business.

 Every business is different, so don’t assume you know what companies are looking for in bookkeeping services.
 Spend some time talking with business owners.
 What specific services do they need most?
 Do they need a bookkeeper all year round or mainly at tax time?
 Do they want someone familiar with a particular software?
 How much are they willing to pay?